Q: Is designation required? No. Participation in the system is voluntary.

 Q: Is there a cost?
 No!
 There is no fee for applying or receiving stroke hospital designation from the Minnesota Department of Health.

 Q: Who is eligible to apply?
 All acute care hospitals and facilities in Minnesota and along the border in North Dakota, South Dakota, Iowa, and Wisconsin with emergency department capabilities are eligible and are strongly encouraged to apply.
 The intent is for all acute care hospitals to work towards meeting standards to be considered "stroke-ready" for the people in their local community.

 Q: Are standalone emergency centers eligible to apply?
 Yes.
 Any facility that has 24/7 emergency center capacities should apply.

 Q: What is the deadline for applying?
-Our next deadline is October 31 for Round 4.
-You can submit your application at any time throughout the year.
-We don’t “close” the system to new applications at any time.
-We will issue designations on a quarterly basis.
+Our deadlines are the last day of each the first month of each new quarter.
+Applications are accepted at any time.
+We issue designations on a quarterly basis.